theoportlock/workforce/README.rst

         :alt: Documentation Status

-Run bash commands with python multiprocessing according to a csv file edgelist.
+Build and run a pipeline of bash commands with python multiprocessing according to a tsv file edgelist.

 * Free software: MIT license
 * Documentation: https://workforce.readthedocs.io.